nnecec/ecblog-server/README.md

 Koa server is a open-source GraphQL server.

-It is built on top of the Node.js, koa, GraphQL and mongoDB.
+It is built on top of the Node.js, koa, GraphQL, mongoDB, redis.

 ## Getting Started